duafatimaa/Timinngs-Notes/Candidates Timings.md

 Monday from 1:00 PKT to 8:00PKT Or Rest days 12:00PKT to 7:00 PKT
 ## Wafa Batool
 From 00:00 PM PKT to 00:00 AM PKT
+## Mahira Jadoon
+From 00:00 PM PKT to 00:00 AM PKT